ghorbanzade/talks/slides/cppcon23/pages/01_intro.md

-To make things more difficult, our software needed to support medical datasets that were created decades ago, when the standard was different, manufacturers were even less compliant to the standard, and the physical hardware used for taking images were more primitive.
+To make things more difficult, our software needed to support medical datasets that were created decades ago, when the standard was different, manufacturers were even less compliant to the standard, and the physical hardware used for taking images were more primitive, resulting in non-equidistant 2D images.

-In contrast to modern imaging devices that take thousands of high-quality images with sub-millimeter precision, older machines could take as few as a hundred sparse images and their robotic arm moved with invariable speed, resulting in non-equidistant 2D images.

-A medical software designed for use by surgeons and clinicians cannot afford dismissing these subtle issues as they may lead to measurement discrepancies that could be life-threatening.
+A medical software designed for use by surgeons and clinicians cannot afford dismissing these issues as they may lead to measurement discrepancies that could be life-threatening.
 -->